 Norms and values

-The debate on whether immigrants actually adapt to Dutch culture has a lot of complexity.
-The first step to answering this question is defining what Dutch norms and values entail.
+The debate on whether immigrants actually adapt to Dutch culture is complex.
+One challenge is that these norms and values are not always clearly defined.
 Even most Dutch citizens do not have a clear answer.

-In 2019, the Dutch Institute for Social Research (SCP) identified a few values held by the average Dutch citizen.
+In 2019, the Dutch Institute for Social Research (SCP) identified several values commonly associated with Dutch society.
 It is difficult to determine whether immigrants adapt to these norms and values.
-Research shows there are large differences between, but also within immigrant groups.
+Research shows there are large differences between and within immigrant groups.
 Norms and values are a highly personal and individual matter, and they are not always clearly observable.

 Values held by the average Dutch citizen